 Fix MBR Errors in Windows 10

-Fixing Windows boot errors is nothing hard.
+Fixing Windows boot errors is nothing complicated.
 All you have to do is execute a couple of commands.

 1. First, execute the below command to fix Master Boot Record.

 2. (Optional), If you are dual booting your system and other operating systems (like Linux) replaced the boot record, then use the below command to fix it.

 3. Sometimes, the damaged or corrupted Boot Configuration Data (BCD) might also be a reason for boot errors.
 Use the below command to fix Boot Configuration Data.